kjac/FormEditor/Tutorials/QuickStart.md

 # Quick start tutorial

-Are you all new to Form Editor?
+Are you new to Form Editor?
 No worries, this tutorial was made specifically for you.
 Just follow these steps and you'll be up and running in no time!

 ## Step 1: Install and set up Form Editor
 Go grab the latest version of the Form Editor Umbraco package from the [releases section](https://github.com/kjac/FormEditor/releases) (it's the zip file attached to the release) and install it in the Developer section of Umbraco.